 In 1979, the Alternative Learners Project (ALP) was founded as the first program of its kind in Pennsylvania to provide support to students with learning disabilities.
 Since that time, the ALP has focused on helping students with all types of disabilities to succeed in college.
-With a dedicated Alternative Learning Manager, a professional staff of three highly-qualified full-time program coordinators, two testing center coordinators, and an abundance of cooperation and support from an excellent faculty and administration, the ALP serves approximately 60 students with disabilities per year.
+With a dedicated Alternative Learning Manager and a professional staff that includes highly-qualified full-time program coordinators, two testing center coordinators, and an abundance of cooperation and support from an excellent faculty and administration, the ALP serves approximately 50 students with disabilities per year.

 Students who are served by the ALP participate in regular university classes - the same courses all MU students take.
 There are no special courses, special sections, or special teachers.
 Our majors dictate which courses and experiences students must complete.
 While students with disabilities must meet the same requirements as all other students, it is often suggested that they take a carefully-selected, reduced credit load (12-15 credits) each semester.
-Therefore, it is likely that participants in ALP will spend more than the standard eight semesters earning a degree.
 (Note: Some majors may require a minimum of 15 or more credits).

 The ALP helps students to successfully complete their course requirements by offering:

-First Year ALP students are included with a number of other first-year students in the Bridge Program, which traditionally operates for five days, Monday through Friday, the week prior to the official start of Fall semester.
-A variety of techniques are presented by ALP Coordinators and members of the Student Success Center (SAC) Staff to aid students in attaining their educational goals.
+First Year ALP students are included with a number of other first-year students in the Bridge Program, which traditionally operates for five days, Sunday through Thursday, the week prior to the official start of the Fall semester.
+A variety of techniques are presented by ALP Coordinators and members of the Student Success Center (SSC) Staff to aid students in attaining their educational goals.

 Bridge affords students the opportunity to become acquainted with in-coming peers as a means of helping to allay some of the usual anxieties associated with being in a new environment.
 ALP students are integrated with other freshmen from the University at-large.